K4KarolE/Tempy/README.md

 # Tempy
-Weather forecast app using weather API - WORK IN PROGRESS
+## Weather forecast app using OpenWeather API - WORK IN PROGRESS